 The approved program-related investments are carried at cost basis on the statement of financial position at year-end.
 An allowance for program-related investments is established based on annual review by the Foundation's Investment Committee of the status of all program-related investments.
 If the Investment Committee determines that a specific program-related investment should have an allowance established the Investment Committee recommends to the Board of Trustees who approves the allowance.
-At December 31, 2015, and 2014, there was none and a \$2,000,000 allowance for current program-related investments, respectively.
+At December 31, 2016, and 2015, there was no allowance for current program-related investments.
 Program-related investment interest is recorded annually as income earned per the terms of the specific individual program-related investment loan agreement.
 If no interest rate is stated in the program-related investment loan agreement then the loan is discounted on an annual basis at a rate equivalent to the prime rate at end of the year when the loan was approved.

 Directed investments are used to further the Foundation's mission and is fundamentally a financial investment rather than a grant and must meet applicable prudent investor standards like more conventional investments.
 A directed investment is subject to the similar investment policies and procedures as the other investments in which the Foundation invests according to the mission related investment revised policy.
-At both December 31, 2015 and 2014, there was a \$1,000,000 allowance for current directed investments.
+At both December 31, 2016 and 2015, there was a \$1,000,000 allowance for current directed investments.
 The approved directed investments are carried at cost basis on the statement of financial position at year-end less any unfunded commitments.

-At December 31, 2015 and 2014, the program-related and directed investments consisted of the following:
+At December 31, 2016 and 2015, the program-related and directed investments consisted of the following:

+2016 2015

+Program-related investments Less: \$ 2,406,594 \$ 3,025,000

+Allowance and discounts

+Beginning of year (161,091) (271,720)

+Decreases 6,232 110,629

-Program-related investments \$ 3,025,000 Less: 5,025,000 Allowance and discounts Beginning of year (271,720 ) (2,207,144) Decreases (Increases) 110,629 9 (64,577) Subtotal program-related investments 2,863,909 9 2,753,279 Directed investments 1,200,000 Less: Allowance and discounts (1,000,000 Subtotal: Directed investments 200,000 (1,000,000) Total program-related investments, net \$\\$3,063,909\$ 9 \$ 2,753,279
+Subtotal program-related investments 2,251,735 2,863,909

+Directed investments Less: Allowance and discounts Subtotal: Directed investments Total program-related investments, net \$ 2,400,000 (1,000,000) 1,400,000 3,651,735 \$ 1,200,000 (1,000,000) 200,000 3,063,909

-At December 31, 2015 and 2014, there were no unreserved past due program-related investments.
+At December 31, 2016 and 2015, there were no unreserved past due program-related investments.